Tipping Phenomena and Points of No Return in Ecosystems: Beyond Classical Bifurcations: The ecosystem model and its key nonlinearity

-In mathematical terms, the ecosystem model~\eqref{eq:dP/dt}--\eqref{eq:dH/dt} with the modified functional response~\eqref{eq:g(P)} is a singular perturbation problem because it has a different number of equlibrium solutions for $b+b_c =0$ and $0<b+b_c\ll 1$.
-To see that, consider the net per-capita herbivore growth shown in in Fig.~\ref{fig:graz}(b): \be h(P) = \frac{dH/dt}{H} = E \,c_{max} \dfrac{P^2}{P^2+a^2}\,e^{-(b+b_c) P} - m, \ee whose roots correspond to non-zero herbivore equilibrium concentrations.
-When $b + b_c = 0$, the net per-capita herbivore growth is a strictly-increasing function of $P$ with a single root $P_3$ [Fig.\ref{fig:graz}(b)].
+Owing to the modified functional response~\eqref{eq:g(P)}, the frozen system~\eqref{eq:dP/dt}--\eqref{eq:dH/dt} is a singular perturbation problem: it has a different number of equilibrium solutions for $b+b_c =0$ and $0<b+b_c\ll 1$.
+To see that, consider the net per-capita herbivore growth $h(P) =(dH/dt)/H$, shown in Figure~\ref{fig:graz}(b), whose roots correspond to nonzero herbivore equilibrium concentrations.
+When $b + b_c = 0$, the net per-capita herbivore growth is a strictly increasing function of $P$ with a single root $P_3$ (Figure~\ref{fig:graz}(b)).
 However, when $0<b+b_c\ll 1$, the net per-capita herbivore growth has a maximum at the optimal plant biomass

-and can have no roots at all, one double root, or two distinct roots at $P_3 < P_{opt}$ and $P_4 > P_{opt}$ [Fig.\ref{fig:graz}(b)]; see the Appendix for the derivation of $P_{opt}$, $P_3$ and $P_4$.
-The additional nonlinearity of $h(p)$ that arises from a decline in foraging at high plant biomass $(b_c > 0)$, from reduced food quality at high plant biomass $(b > 0)$, or from a combination of both [Fig.\ref{fig:graz}(b)], is key to our study.
-Throughout the paper, we refer to $b+ b_c$ as the {\em nonlinearity parameter}, and work with different but fixed-in-time values of $b$ and $b_c$, as indicated in Table~\ref{tab:1}.
+and can have no roots at all, one double root, or two distinct roots at $P_3 < P_{opt}$ and $P_4 > P_{opt}$ (Figure~\ref{fig:graz}(b)); see~\cite{OKeeffePhD2020} for the derivation of $P_{opt}$, $P_3$, and $P_4$.
+This key nonlinearity underpins nonautonomous R-tipping bifurcations and arises from the decline in foraging at high plant biomass $(b_c > 0)$, from reduced food quality at high plant biomass $(b > 0)$, or from a combination of both (Figure~\ref{fig:graz}(b)).
+Thus, we refer to $b+ b_c$ as the {\em nonlinearity parameter} and work with different but fixed-in-time values of $b$ and $b_c$, as indicated in Table~\ref{tab:1}.